 All food is checked for proper conditions as it is received in the facility for quality, temperature and general conditions before being accepted for use.
 All food, chemicals and supplies are stored in appropriate temperature controlled storage locations and in a manner that ensures quality and maximizes safety.
 The temperature of all cold and hot foods is taken during preparation and service to ensure the safety of the food that is served.
 Food that is transported is in industry standard containers and done so in a manner that ensures quality and safety.

-Daniel Archer, MPH, REHS, is Stanford Dining's Safety, Sanitation & Environmental Compliance Manager.
+Daniel Archer, MPH, REHS, is Stanford Dining's Senior Manager of Food Safety, Workplace Safety, and Environmental Compliance.
 He manages and develops food safety programs, is the primary contact with vendors on food safety and manages the Hazard Analysis and Critical Control Points (HACCP) Plan.